0xAX/linux-insides/Initialization/linux-initialization-1.md

 Identity mapping setup
 --------------------------------------------------------------------------------

 Now we can see the set up of identity mapping of early page tables.
-In Identity Mapped Paging, virtual addresses are mapped to physical addresses identically.
+In Identity Mapped Paging, virtual addresses are mapped to physical addresses one to one.
 Let's look at it in detail.
 First of all we replace `pud` and `pmd` with the pointer to first and second entry of `early_dynamic_pgts`:

 ```C
 	next_pgt_ptr = fixup_pointer(&next_early_pgt, physaddr);